-Florida grand parents may be finding themselves on the outside when it comes to involvement in their grand children’s lives.
-Often the matter involves one of the in-laws denying the grand parent visitation rights, but if both parents mutually decide to not allow access it may become more difficult to find court’s sympathetic to their plight.
+Florida grandparents may be finding themselves on the outside when it comes to involvement in their grandchildren’s lives.
+Often the matter involves one of the in-laws denying the grandparent visitation rights, but if both parents mutually decide to not allow access it may become more difficult to find courts sympathetic to their plight.

 Though certain states do allow for the grandparents to petition for visitation rights, the burden is often placed upon the grandparents to prove that what’s in the child’s best interest is to allow such visitation to take place.
-Other states take this requirement even a step further by forcing the grandparents to prove that harm would actually be done for the child if the grandparents are denied visitation.
+Other states take this requirement even a step further by forcing the grandparents to prove that harm would actually be done to the child if the grandparents are denied visitation.

 Since the state of the law is what it is grandparents will not always be provided the opportunity to visit a child by court order unless all parties can agree to put aside their petty differences and agree to do what is best for the child.
-What’s in the best interest of the children should always be the number one concern of the courts, but attorneys representing the interests of the grandparents can point out the number of studies showing that involvement of grandparents in the child’s life supplies a wide variety of benefits for all parties involved – most importantly the child.
+What’s in the best interest of the children should always be the number one concern of the courts, but attorneys representing the interests of the grandparents can point out the number of studies showing that the involvement of grandparents in the child’s life supplies a wide variety of benefits for all parties involved – most importantly the child.

 Source: Huffington Post, “Constitutional Rights of Grandparents: Do We Have Any?” by Karin Kasin, March 16, 2012